abstractinfrastructure/k8s-intro-tutorials/storage/README.md

 $ kubectl exec volume-example -c nginx -- /bin/sh -c "echo nginx >> /usr/share/nginx/html/index.html"
 ```
 It should error out and complain about the file being read only.
 The `nginx` container has no reason to write to the
-file, and mounts the same volume as read-only.
+file, and mounts the same Volume as read-only.
 Writing to the file is handled by the `content` container.

 ---

-**Summary:** Pods may have multiple volumes using different volume types.
+**Summary:** Pods may have multiple volumes using different Volume types.
 Those volumes in turn can be mounted to one
 or more containers within the Pod by adding them to the `volumeMounts` list.
 This is done by referencing their name and
 supplying their `mountPath`.
 Additionally, volumes may be mounted both read-write or read-only depending on the
 application, enabling a variety of use-cases.